So what size TV do I need?

 How To Measure TV Size

 What is the screen size?
-The TV screen size is the most important measurement since retailers list new HDTVs by the size of the display.
+This is the most important measurement since retailers list new HDTVs by the size of the display.
+A TV’s overall size is an approximation of the TV’s screen’s diagonal measurement.

 To accurately determine the screen size, hold the end of your tape measure in one corner and extend it diagonally across to the opposite corner.
 Ensure your tape measure is inside the TV screen frame, so you only measure the visible screen area.

-That distance is your screen size or diagonal screen size.
+The distance of the screen diagonal is your screen size or diagonal screen size.

 Consider Room Size and TV Position?